willhbr/willhbr.github.io/_posts/2024/2024-06-28-a-critique-of-closure-syntaxes.md

 # JavaScript

 Somewhat appropriately, JavaScript's closures are pretty similar to Java.
-The traditional syntax looks like a normal function (without the name, like Python):
+The traditional syntax looks like a normal function (without the name):

 ```javascript
 let closure = function(input) {